+iono mig.

+Mu 508 Research & Writing in Music 2

+Mu 601 Voice Literature

+Mu 602 Voice Literature 3

+Mu 603 Piano Literature 3

+Mu 604 Piano Literature

+Mu 605 Organ Literature 3

+Mu 606 Organ Literature

-Mu 607 String Literature
+Mu 607 String Literature 3

 Mu 608 String Literature

-Mu 609 Woodwind Literature
+Mu 609 Woodwind Literature 3

 Mu 610 Woodwind Literature

 Mu 611 Brass Literature

 Mu 612 Brass Literature

-Mu 613 Middle Ages
+Mu 613 Middle Ages 2

-Mu 614 Renaissance
+Mu 614 Renaissance 2

-Mu 615 Baroque Era
+Mu 615 Baroque Era 2

 Mu 616 Classic Era

-Mu 617 Romantic Era
+Mu 617 Romantic Era 2

-Mu 618 Music from 1900 to 1945
+Mu 618 Music from 1900 to 1945 2

 Mu 619 Choral Literature

 Mu 620 Instrumental Ensemble Literature

+Mu 628 Music Since 1945 2

+Mu 630 Introduction to Musicology 1

 TOTAL

 • Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education; and including the equivalent of a major with 30 semester hours in music and nine semester hours in education and/or psychology courses (not including general psychology).
 The teaching courses in Elementary School Music and Secondary School Music are also required.
 Students must meet senior-level standards in the primary performance area and must demonstrate this ability in an audition before a faculty committee.
-Repertoire requirements for auditions may be obtained from Admissions or the Dean of the School of Fine Arts and Communication and Communication.
+Repertoire requirements for auditions may be obtained from Admission or the Dean of the School of Fine Arts and Communication.
 The audition must be completed before being considered for admission.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.